A. ENDOSPORE STAIN

 e.
 Allow this thin suspension to completely air dry (see Fig. 17).

 f.
-To heat-fix the bacteria to the slide, pick up the air-dried slide with coverslip forceps and hold the bottom of the slide opposite the smear near the opening of the microincinerator for 10 seconds (see Fig. 18) as demonstrated by your instructor.
+To heat-fix the bacteria to the slide, pick up the air-dried slide with coverslip forceps and hold the bottom of the slide opposite the smear against the opening of the microincinerator for 10 seconds (see Fig. 18) as demonstrated by your instructor.
 If the slide is not heated enough, all of the bacteria will wash off.
 If it is overheated, the bacteria structural integrity can be damaged.

 2. Place a piece of blotting paper over the smear and saturate with malachite green (see Fig. 19).